 When you click on the virtual machine, the Properties pane is expanded on the right to show the properties of the item selected, such as system information reported by the operating system, properties of the Azure VM, and a doughnut summarizing the discovered connections.

-On the right-side of the pane, click on the Log Events icon to switch focus of the pane to show a list of tables that collected data from the VM has sent to Log Analytics and is available for querying.
+On the right-side of the pane, click on the Log Events icon to switch focus of the pane to show a list of tables that collected data from the VM has sent to Azure Monitor and is available for querying.
 Clicking on any one of the record types listed will open the Logs page to view the results for that type with a pre-configured query filtered against the specific virtual machine.

 Close Logs* and return to the Properties pane and select Alerts to view alerts that alerts raised for the VM from health criteria.
 Map integrates with Azure Alerts to show fired alerts for the selected server in the selected time range.
 The server displays an icon if there are current alerts, and the Machine Alerts pane lists the alerts.